Welcome to today's edition of the Rush 24-7 podcast.

 There's no difference in this than telling the Secret Service they can't fire back an attacker who has a prior criminal record.

-Here's the here if if let's say uh the this is in fact what they just announced today.
+Let's say this is in fact what they just announced today.

 This is how ridiculous this is.

-If a nation signs a nuclear non-proliferation treaty, and doesn't break it, and agrees to it and still launches a cyber attack, a chemical attack, uh bioweapons attack in this country, we are promising not to nuke them because they haven't violated the nuclear nonproliferation treaty.
+If a nation signs a nuclear non-proliferation treaty and doesn't break it and agrees to it and still launches a cyber attack, a chemical attack, a bioweapons attack in this country, we are promising not to nuke them because they haven't violated the Nuclear Nonproliferation Treaty.

 Does this make any sense?

-I mean, this is a again another attempt to roll back the Reagan Revolution and pretend that it never happened.
+I mean, this is, again, another attempt to roll back the Reagan revolution and pretend that it never happened.

 It is to take that totally off the table.

-Man, this this regime is in a cramp down.
+Man, this regime is in a cramped end.

-They are gonna get as much done before these November elections as they can.
+They are going to get as much done before these November elections as they can.

 It's now or never.

-Now or never, and that's the way they're looking at it, and they're going they because their theory is that none of this is gonna be rolled back.
+And because their theory is that none of this is going to be rolled back.

-Now, the regime is not gonna be happy about this next story.
+Now, the regime is not going to be happy about this next story.

 The FCC does not have the legal authority to impose strict net neutrality regulations on internet providers.

-They don't want internet providers being able to regulate uh any aspect of uh who gets to see what via their website.
+They don't want internet providers being able to regulate any aspect of who gets to see what via their website.

 There's a lot of confusion about what net neutrality is.

-I remember, you know, I had a uh uh a conversation not long ago with a high government official about this.
+I remember, you know, I had a conversation not long ago with a high government official about this.

 And I explained on the program here what it is.

-And I was bombarded with email from you don't know what you're talking about.
+And I was bombarded with email from, you don't know what you're talking.

 Net neutrality has nothing to do with what you're talking about.